 - Baking Soda

 - Light Brown Sugar

 - Baker’s Joy Baking Spray

 Directions To Make The Pumpkin Toffee Bundt Cake

 Preheat the oven to 350 degrees.
 Spray your 15-cup bundt pan with Baker’s Joy Baking Spray and set it aside.
 In a large bowl, beat 1 cup butter and granulated sugar with a mixer on medium speed until fluffy (about 3-4 minutes, stopping to scrape the side of the bowl).

 Add eggs, one at a time, beating well after each addition.
+Next, add the vanilla.
 In a medium bowl, whisk together flour, pumpkin pie spice, baking powder, baking soda and salt.
 With the mixer on a low speed, gradually add the flour mixture to butter mixture while alternating with pumpkin.
 Begin and end with the flour mixture – beat well after each addition.

 Pour batter into the prepared pan.
 Bake until a wooden toothpick comes out clean, about 1 hour.
 Let it cool in the pan completely before flipping onto your cake stand or plate.

 For the toffee sauce: In a medium saucepan, bring cream, brown sugar and remaining 1/4 cup butter to a boil over medium-high heat, stirring frequently.
 Reduce heat to medium-low; simmer until thickened (about 15 minutes) while continuing to stir.
 Let the sauce cool completely.

 Pour the sauce over the cooled cake.
 Garnish with your chopped toasted pecans.
 Serve with vanilla ice cream, whipped cream and extra toffee sauce.